zirafinjezik/certifications/README.md

 # Certifications & Credentials

-Chartered linguist (DipTrans, MCIL CL) with 14 years in translation and localization, now working as a **Localization Solutions Architect**: LangOps and AI workflow automation, quality governance (MQM / ISO 5060), and TMS and delivery infrastructure, built on a linguistic core.
+Chartered linguist (DipTrans, MCIL CL) with 14 years in translation and localization, now working as a **Localization Solutions Architect**

 ## How this maps to the work

-- The **chartered and linguistic credentials** are the foundation: 14 years of EN–DE–HR translation and localization across gaming, technical, and medical domains.
+- The **core linguistic credentials** are the foundation: 14 years of EN–DE–HR translation and localization across gaming, technical, and medical domains.
 - **Evaluating Translation through MQM** and the quality governance track are implemented in the [MQM Error Scorer](https://mqm.zirafinjezik.hr) and the [LQA training game](https://game.zirafinjezik.hr).
 - The **tooling and continuous-localization track** feeds into [loc-qa-pipeline](https://github.com/zirafinjezik/loc-qa-pipeline), a CI gate for string tables.
 - The **LangOps Bootcamp** capstone, a greenwashing compliance agent (n8n + Cohere, EU Directive 2024/825), is in development.